Transmission Fluid in Electric Drive Units: When is a Change Necessary?

 Some modern vehicles use the EDU fluid to help heat the battery pack in winter.
 This means the fluid is constantly being pumped through heat exchangers.
 Ensuring the fluid is at the correct level and viscosity is vital not just for the gears, but for the health and charging speed of the main high-voltage battery.

-Real-World Service Outcomes
+Real-World Service Cases

 Case Study: High-Mileage Logistics Fleet